-Briefly press SCAN.
-A high beep will be heard and the cicon will animate.
-During this time the channel numbers will change rapidly as the channels are scanned with the Priority channel scanned every fourth channel.
+Press the SCAN key.
+A high beep will be heard and the channel numbers will change rapidly as the channels are scanned with the Priority channel will be scanned every fourth channel.
+During this time the display will show 'GS-XX' where 'XX' is your selected Priority channel.

-If a signal appears on the Priority channel - at any time - the radio will switch directly to the Priority channel and will stay there for as long as the channel remains busy.
+If a signal appears on the Priority channel - at any time - the radio will switch directly to the Priority channel.
+The radio will now stay on the Priority channel for as long as the channel remains busy.
 During this time you can transmit and receive on the Priority channel.
 Once the Priority channel has been clear for 5 seconds the radio will resume scanning the other channels.

 If a signal appears on any other channel, scanning will pause on that channel and will remain there while the channel is busy - as long as there are no signals on the Priority channel.
 During this time, the receiver will continue to check the Priority channel every 2 seconds resulting in a series of small breaks in the reception of the busy channel.
-Once the signal has gone and there has been no activity for 5 seconds, the radio will resume scanning.
+Once the signal has gone and there has been no activity on any channel for 5 seconds, the radio will resume scanning.